tangentsoft/mysqlpp/HACKERS.md

 acccept PRs via that channel.
 It is intended as a read-only mirror for those heavily tied into Git-based tooling.
-You’re welcome to send us a PR anyway, but realize that what’s going to happen on the back end is that we’ll generate a patch and apply it to the Fossil repo by hand, then update the mirror, so you won’t get GitHub credit for the PR.
+You’re welcome to send us a PR anyway, but realize that what’s going to happen on the back end is that we’ll generate a patch, apply it to the Fossil repo by hand, test it, and then commit it to the repository under one of the existing developer accounts.
+Only then do we update the mirror so that the change appears on GitHub, and you don’t get GitHub credit for the PR.
 This is all due to [inherent limitations of the mirroring process][fge].
 If you want credit for your code contributions, ask us for an account on the Fossil repo, then commit it there instead.

 [fb]:  http://fossil-scm.org/fossil/help?cmd=bundle
 [fge]: https://fossil-scm.org/fossil/doc/trunk/www/mirrortogithub.md